 CAN I MAKE THEM WITH LIMES?
 Yep!
 I recommend following this Coconut Lime Energy Bite recipe for a lime version.

 HOW LONG DO ENERGY BITES KEEP IN THE REFRIGERATOR?
-Our lemon energy bites will keep in an airtight container about 5-7 days in the refrigerator or up to 2 months in the freezer.
+Our lemon coconut energy bites will keep in an airtight container about 5-7 days in the fridge or up to 2 months in the freezer.
 They’re GREAT for meal prep!